Gaumukh Tapovan Trek:

 P.S.: Distances and altitudes are approximate and may not be exact.

-2 night’s accommodation at Gangotri (Day 1 & Day 2) and one night at Bhatwari (Day 7) in lodge on sharing basis and dinner.
+3 night’s lodge accommodation at Gangotri (Day 1, 2 & 7) on sharing basis and dinner.

 All meals during the trek.
 Regular Indian style nutritious vegetarian food during the trek, breakfast packed/hot lunch (depending upon the time you reach a campsite), snacks, dinner along with coffee/tea/soup.